 GW-S5600U-1JF Carbon Fiber G-Shock

-The reason to buy the GW-S5600-1JF is for its distinctive carbon fiber insert band but it comes at a premium price.
-Unlike some of the aviation models and Japanese market Master of G watches featuring bands with carbon fiber inserts that can only be seen on the inner side of the band, the carbon fiber is distinctly visible from the exterior side of the band on this model.
-This watch is also known for its very light weight of 47 grams.
+The main reason to buy the GW-S5600-1JF is for its distinctive carbon fiber insert band, but it comes at a premium price.
+Unlike some of the aviation models and (JDM) Master of G watches featuring bands with carbon fiber inserts that can only be seen on the inner side of the band, the carbon fiber is distinctly visible from the exterior side of the band on this model.
+This watch also uses lightweight and rust-resistant titanium for the metal parts and is the lightest men’s G-Shock model at 47 grams.
+Another unique feature is the dark but translucent bezel.